nhoppe-dotcom/desn368-s26-workspace/week-1/about-me.md

 [ ] Server communication

 **13. One thing you hope to create by course end:**
-[Your answer here]
-Getting better using code  and my skills
+[Getting better using code  and my skills ]

 ---
 *This intake will help me understand your background and tailor the course experience.
 Feel free to expand on any answers!*